tueena-lib/dependency-injection/readme.md

 * Already registered services cannot be overwritten.
 * Trying to get a service from the `ServiceLocator`, that has not been registered will throw an exception.
+* Requires explicit service registration: No "autowiring".
+* No annotation support, no injection through setters or interfaces.
 * `Injector` is a static class (it does not contain any state).
 * With the injector you can build classes, call methods, static methods, functions, closures and invoke classes.